 NOTE 1: How the Roaming Intermediary becomes aware of N32f_contextID is outside the scope of this specification.

-2. The Roaming Intermediary shall create a new N32-f request encapsulating a request for the appropriate NF as specified in clause 5.5.3.5.2, and shall send the request towards pSEPP for the message targeted to NF Producer.
+2. The Roaming Intermediary shall create a new N32-f request encapsulating a request for the appropriate NF as specified in clause 5.5.3.5.2, and shall send the request towards p-SEPP for the message targeted to NF Producer.

-Editor's note: It is FFS how to avoid the clash of the message ID created by the Roaming Intermediary and any future messages initiated by the cSEPP.

 NOTE 2: The encapsulated message itself is not in scope of N32 definition.
 Here only the transport is defined, the content is application specific.

 3a.
-The pSEPP shall verify that the Roaming Intermediary is allowed to generate the given request according to operator policy.
-If allowed by the policy, the pSEPP shall reconstruct the request to be forwarded to the NF and forward the request to the target NF.
+The p-SEPP shall verify that the Roaming Intermediary is allowed to generate the given request according to operator policy.
+If allowed by the policy, the p-SEPP shall reconstruct the request to be forwarded to the NF and forward the request to the target NF.

 3b.
 If the message is not allowed by the policy as in step 3a, then the responding SEPP shall return an appropriate 4xx/5xx status code together with the "ProblemDetails" in the content of the response.

-4. The target NF shall return an appropriate response to the pSEPP.
+4. The target NF shall return an appropriate response to the p-SEPP.

-5. The pSEPP shall forward the response using PRINS security to Roaming Intermediary.
+5. The p-SEPP shall forward the response using PRINS security to Roaming Intermediary.
 Since the Roaming Intermediary is the NF consumer of the request, the response is not forwarded to any other entity from the Roaming Intermediary.

 NOTE 3: Step 5 does not prohibit the Roaming Intermediary to initiate any further signalling corresponding to the received HTTP response.

 The procedure is analogous if the Roaming Intermediary detects an event that is required on NF beyond the other Roaming Intermediary.
-In this case the request is routed via the other Roaming Intermediary to the pSEPP.
+In this case the request is routed via the other Roaming Intermediary to the p-SEPP.

 NOTE 4: As there can only be two Roaming Intermediaries between two SEPPs, the scenario described above refers to the case when the Roaming Intermediary needs to send to the SEPP connected via the other Roaming Intermediary.